FREE standard shipping on orders of $150 or more!

 Treated seed has undergone a process, either chemical, biological, or physical, to protect it from seed or soil borne pathogens and improve crop establishment.
 Treatments may include fungicides, pesticides, or methods like hot water to defend against pests and diseases during early growth.
 This is not the same as seed coating, which often refers to physical layers added for handling or spacing.
 The goal of seed treatment is to give young seedlings the best possible start by minimizing threats before and during germination.

 Emerge+ Seed Treatment is all-natural and works as an immune system booster, which helps the seedling emerge stronger, and fight off disease and decay.
 Emerge+ seed treatment contains non-food grade ingredients and seed should not be used for food, feed or oil.
 Emerge+ does not effect the color of your seed.
-We recommend planting after the soil temperature as reached 65°F.
+We recommend planting after the soil temperature has reached 65°F.

 The white pelleting material has no adverse effect on seed or soil.
 Just plant them shallow in the spacing you desire and keep them moist for good germination.